Table of Contents

 Clicking the Customize button will present a pop-up where you can make your selections.

-NOTE: We do not limit the amount of selections.
-Choosing to many can result in a harder to read page so be careful.
+NOTE: We do not limit the number of selections.
+Choosing too many can result in a harder-to-read page so be careful.

 Anywhere a ticket number appears in Customers, Tickets Tab, Estimates, or Invoices there is a hover-over icon that can be clicked to view that Ticket's information, Resolve, Print or View recent communications without having to go fully into the ticket.

 It is possible to take a Ticket Comment and split it off to a new ticket.
 This is especially helpful in situations where a client emails you on an old ticket or about a question/issue separate from the current work being performed.

 Start by heading to the Ticket Comment you want to split and click the contextual menu, then Split to New Ticket.

 A Pop-Up will appear and you will have several options to choose from for the new ticket.
 After having made your desired selections and changes, hit Split Ticket.

-A new ticket will be created and a private comment will be added to the ticket with the origin number of the original ticket.
+A new ticket will be created and a private comment will be added to the ticket with the origin number of the parent ticket it was split from.

 Now that you have finished their repair, there are a few ways to proceed.